react-next-boilerplate/rnb-cli/README.md

 ## Commands

-After installing it, run pkg --help without arguments to see list of options.
+After installing it, run rnb --help without arguments to see list of options.

 ```shell
 rnb
 ```